deltachat/deltachat-pages/en/help.md

 - **Guest Networks** may not allow devices to communicate with each other.
   If possible, use a non-guest network.

+- If you still have troubles using the same network, try to open **Mobile Hotspot** on one device and join that Wi-Fi from the other one

 - Ensure there is **enough storage** on the destination device